budhac/hpe3par_ansible_module/demo/virtual_domains/README.md

 ### Storage User Perspective

-Now that we have finished configuring the Domains and Users, and created CPGs and added hosts into the Domain for our users, lets cover how a user will now consume the 3PAR and be able to do it using only Ansible playbooks.
+Now that we have finished configuring the Domain, Users, and created CPGs and added hosts into the Domain for our users, lets cover how a user will now consume the 3PAR and be able to do it using only Ansible playbooks.

+This section will follow closely to my other blog post about using the Ansible modules to provision storage on an HPE 3PAR.
+[Storage Provisioning using Ansible with HPE 3PAR Storage](https://developer.hpe.com/blog/storage-provisioning-using-ansible-with-hpe-3par-storage)

 #### Assumptions
   * Domains/users have been created